fuzzballcat/milliForth/README.md

 Yes, bytes.
 This is a FORTH so small it fits in a 512-byte boot sector.
 This isn't new — sectorFORTH[^1] successfully fit a FORTH within the boot sector.
 However, milliFORTH appears to be *the smallest* "real" programming language implementation ever, beating out sectorLISP[^2], a mind-blowing 436 byte implementation of LISP, by 56 bytes.  ("real" excludes esolangs and other non-production languages - for example, the sectorLISP author's implementation of BF is just 99 bytes, but it clearly isn't used to any serious capacity.)

+## Is it turing-complete?

+Yes!
+This project now includes `bf.FORTH`, a compliant brainfuck interpreter, to illlustrate that this is truly a real language.

 ## Language

 sectorFORTH[^1] was an extensive guide throughout the process of implementing milliFORTH, and milliFORTH's design actually converged on sectorFORTH unintentionally in a few areas.
 That said, the language implemented is intentionally very similar, being the 'minimal FORTH'.